 You'll be able to combine multiple composition types in watchOS 8, meaning you can use Scribble, emojis and dictation to form the same message.
 Currently, you can only use one method per message.
 The new software will also let you send GIFs easily, as well as use the Digital Crown to scroll through a message when you need to fix a typo.

 HomeKit users will be happy to learn watchOS 8 has upgrades for navigating your smart home from your wrist. watchOS 8 can automatically suggest actions for your nearby devices based on what you're currently controlling.
 For instance, if you check your connected doorbell's video feed, you might see the option to unlock your front door's smart lock or turn on your smart lights.
 Similarly, watchOS 8 can guess what scenes you want to use based on the time of day.

 At any time you can view your camera feeds, and see the status of any of your other smart home devices.
 You can even see if these devices need new batteries, or if their software needs updating.

 Let's say a collective "thank you" to Apple for allowing multiple timers on Apple Watch.
 If there's one feature we can't wait for in watchOS 8, it's probably this.

 watchOS 8: Other features

 There's more to watchOS 8 than all the features mentioned above.
-Here's everything else new you can expect to see your Apple Watch when watchOS 8 becomes available in the fall.
+Here's everything else new you can expect to see your Apple Watch when watchOS 8 becomes available this coming Monday.

 - Lost and found: You can use your Apple Watch to find missing Apple devices in the Find My app.